nagotown/utau.info/docs/about.md

 # About utau.info

-utau.info is a help site for people who want to get into UTAU.
+**utau.info** is a work-in-progress guide made for newcomers to UTAU.

-This website is based on [utau.us](https://utau.us), which has gone dormant and is incomplete, so I aim to create a more finished product.
-(No disrespect to the author.
-They are aware I am creating this website.)

-Contributions are welcome!

-## Contributors

-This site and its content is currently maintained by [nago](https://github.com/nagotown) and [PSP](https://twitter.com/amalgamidol).
+This website is based on [utau.us](https://utau.us), an UTAU guide created by cheesum.

+If you'd like to contribute, you can contact via email or the GitHub repo.

-## Contact
+# Contact

 Mail: hello♪utau.info

-*Note: Replace ♪ with @.*